Fantasy Football RB Report: With Nick Chubb down, is Jerome Ford a league-winner?

 The practice reports for the Chargers will get plenty of scrutiny to see if Austin Ekeler has any chance to return.
 He was missed last week, as Joshua Kelley was limited to 39 yards on 13 carries against a stout Tennessee defense.
 No other Chargers running back saw more than four rush attempts last week.

 If Ekeler can’t go, Kelley is poised to lead the backfield again, though in a much more forgiving matchup against Minnesota.
 The Vikings just got trampled by Swift and the Eagles, so Kelley could see some room to run.
-Though in a game on the fast track in Minnesota and with an over/under of 54, this game could turn into an offensive slugfest with tons of passing from both sides.
+Then again, in a game on the fast track in Minnesota and with an over/under of 54, this game could turn into an offensive slugfest with tons of passing from both sides.
 Kelley has just two targets on the season.

 If Ekeler plays, Kelley goes back to second fiddle, where he was great in the opener.